van001/lesscode-fp/README.md

 So begin the journey of [Functional Thinking](https://github.com/van001/lesscode), with few very simple goals in mind -

-- Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.
+- Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugages nuances / jargon, syntax or even nomenclature.

 - Come up with a language agnostic list of real-world functions (library), which can be implemented in any multi-paradigm language that supports functional programming.